mychetan/hbo_max_content_based_recommender/README.md

 ### Executive Summary:

-I establish a Content-Based Recommender system that uses Natural Language Processing (NLP) on a title's genre and plot.
-Aggregating this vectorized matrix to numerical features such as IMDB rating and encoded MPAA ratings to generate other contents similar to the inputted title.
-Cosine similarity was used as a basis to filter similar content.
-The final product will be deployed in Heroku as a proof of concept of the Recommender system.
+I establish a Content-Based Recommender system based on HBO Max library that uses Natural Language Processing (NLP).
+The recommender aggregates a vectorized matrix, consisting of the title's genre and plot, to numerical features, such as IMDB rating and encoded MPAA ratings.
+This combined matrix is used to calculate cosine similarity to find other HBO Max contents similar to the inputted title.
+The final product was arranged into an app (app.py) found in the App directory.

 ---